replay-framework/replay/README.md

 Now a "Run/Debug Configuration" with the name of your app shows up in the top-right of the screen.
 You can press the "Run" button (with the green play icon) to start the application from the IDE.

-Code changes are compiled and hot-swapped automatically into the running application.
-Until you change signatures of some methods it is nearly instantaneous.
-You do not even need to save the file you are working on: simply reload the page in your browser to see the changes in effect.
+To run the application in debug mode press the "Debug" button (with a little bug icon, next to the "Run" button) and all should work.

+When in debug mode use `CTRL-SHIFT-F9` to compile and hot-swap code changes into the running application.
+This only works when class/method signatures were not changed.
-If hot-swapping fails for some reason, you will see a notification in IDEA prompting you to restart the application.
+If hot-swapping failed, you will see a notification in IDEA after which you need to restart the application.
+To fully restart the project use `SHIFT-F9` or press the bug icon button again.

 ## Deploying